yereverluvinunclebert/Gannymede-Planetary-YWidget/README.md

 the command of your choice.
 The widget takes command line-style commands for windows or Mac OS/X.

+Designed and built by me.

 ![about](https://github.com/yereverluvinunclebert/Saturn-Ywidget/assets/2788342/acad321f-6a11-4c8c-92fa-9ed46abcec9a)

-All javascript widgets need an engine to function, in this case the widget uses the Yahoo Widget Konfabulator engine.
-The engine interprets the javascript and creates the widget according to the XML description and using the images you provide.
-Designed and built by me.
+The Konfabulator code is managed code.
+All managed code, in this case javascript, needs an engine or a framework to function.
+For these particular desktop widgets, the widget uses the Yahoo Widget Konfabulator engine.
+The engine interprets the javascript and creates the widget within a browser context, using the XML description and images you provide.
+In this manner the widget is placed on your desktop.
+The end result of sll this is that you need to install the Yahoo Widget engine FIRST.

 ![bathysphere](https://github.com/yereverluvinunclebert/Saturn-Ywidget/assets/2788342/bfd2fb75-7e56-4b09-ad75-c11f24e8065d)